DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

     ...
 ```

-The shader then performs frustum culling and if the object is visible, atomically increases the shared `s_TaskCount` value.
+The shader then performs frustum culling and if the object is visible, atomically increments the shared `s_TaskCount` value.
 The returned `index` variable stores the index to access the arrays in the payload.
 The index is
-guaranteed to be unique for all threads, so that they will all be working on different array elements.
+guaranteed to be unique for all threads, so that they will all be working on different array elements:

 ```hlsl
     if (!g_FrustumCulling || IsVisible(pos, g_SphereRadius.x * scale))